Hamilton East (New Zealand electorate): Population centres

-Hamilton East includes the suburbs of Rototuna, Flagstaff, Queenwood, Chedworth Park, Fairfield, Fairview Downs, Enderley, Claudelands, Hamilton East, Hillcrest, Silverdale and Riverlea.
+Hamilton East includes the suburbs of Rototuna, Flagstaff, Huntington, Harrowfield, Queenwood, Chedworth Park, Fairfield, Fairview Downs, Enderley, Claudelands, Hamilton East, Hillcrest, Silverdale and Riverlea.

 Hamilton East is home to the University of Waikato, and 11.3% of the electorate's workforce is employed in education and training, the second-highest proportion in the country.
 The majority of households are families, and the median family income is NZ$61,500, which is $2,500 higher than the national median.

 History

 Nearly every party since 1972 that has won Hamilton East and its sister seat of Hamilton West has gone on to form the government, earning these seats a reputation as bellwether seats.
 One notable exception was in 1993, when Labour captured both Hamilton seats from National, but failed to win a parliamentary majority.
 In recent years, such as the 1999 and 2005 elections, Hamilton East has been won more often by a National candidate, despite the Labour Party forming the government.